| |

 • 1 tbsp apple cider vinegar

-After the beans have soaked overnight or quick soaked, drain them.
+After the beans have soaked overnight or quickly soaked, drain them.
 Now it is time to cook the beans.

-Cover the beans with 6 cups of water and bring them to a boil.
+1. Cover the beans with 6 cups of water, then bring to a boil.
 Reduce the heat to LOW, cover, and simmer for 2 hours.
-Periodically check to make sure that the beans are covered with water.
+Periodically check that the beans are covered with water.
 Add more, if needed.
 When they have finished cooking, drain the beans.

-Next, put the beans in a slow cooker crock and begin adding the other ingredients.
+2. Put the beans in a slow cooker crock and begin adding the other ingredients.
 They will help to add flavor to this side dish.
-First, we have chopped onion.
+First, we have chopped onions.

 Adding onions to slow cooker.